Macedonians in Albania: Population

 In 2000, Albania conducted a census which did not record ethnic affiliation and as such during that time resulted in various estimates for the Slavic population of Albania that could not be checked and rectified.
-The then Macedonian immigration minister Martin Trenevski estimated in 2000 that the Macedonian minority in Albania numbered 300,000.
+The then Macedonian immigration minister Martin Trenevski claimed in 2000 that the Macedonian minority in Albania numbered 300,000.
 After conducting personal visits to areas of Macedonian settlement in Albania, diplomat Geert Ahrens considered these numbers "grossly exaggerated", as did other Macedonian interlocutors.

 In March 2009, the Commission for Minority Issues of the Foreign Ministry of Albania announced the results of its study about the national minorities in the country.
 According to the study, there are 4,148 Macedonians (0.14% of the total population) living in the country.
 The ethnic Macedonian organisations of Albania announced they will complain at Albanian institutions and international organisations.